FINANCIAL INFORMATION: Winter Session - 2017

 There is no Winter Session housing fee for registered students who occupied traditional residence halls and suites during the fall or spring semesters.
 (Conover and Graduate House residents pay the normal monthly rate.)

-Charged to students taking advantage of University dining plans.
+Charged to students taking advantage of University dining plans and mandatory for those living in traditional Residence Halls and Suites.
 A variety of meal plans are available.

 Student Health Fee